douglasmorais/cordaPoc/README.md

      stateTypes: "UNCONSUMED"
      otherResults: []

-Go to the terminal window displaying the CRaSH shell of PartyB.
+Go to the terminal window displaying the CRaSH shell of PartyB, and check the vault, running:

+     run vaultQuery contractStateType: com.template.ShareState

 The vault of PartyB should display the following output:

      states:
      - state: